yoanmalie/d8-theming-guide/javascript/javascript.md

 ### Drupal behaviors (`Drupal.behaviors`)

-Let's add some custom javascript to our theme.
-Our script will location in the `js` folder inside our theme (`/js/awesome.js`).
+Drupal behaviors (`Drupal.behaviors`) are still part of javascript in core.
+These behaviors will be executed on every request, including AJAX requests.

-`Drupal.behaviors` are still part of javascript in core.
-Let's open the `awesome.js` and add a little behavior.
+Below is an example of a Drupal Javascript Behavior.

     (function ($) {
       'use strict';